sparkflows/sparkflows-processors/docs/01-Data-Connectors/01-Input/01-Database/read_incorta.rst

       * - connection
         - Connection
         - The Incorta connection to connect
-      * - dbtable
+      * - table
+        - Table
-        - DB Table
+        - Incorta Table from which to read the data
+      * - schema
+        - InferSchema
-        - database and table name
+        -
       * - outputColNames
         - Column Names of the Table
         - Output Columns Names of the Table